oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ca.md

 # Introduction

 The commutative algebra part of OSCAR provides functionality for handling
-- ideals and modules over multivariated polynomial rings,
+- ideals and modules over multivariate polynomial rings,
 - quotient rings of such rings, with particular emphasis on affine $K$-algebras.

 It is under development with regard to providing both the functionality and the documentation.